SonaHJ/OTSAction/README.md

 ### `multipleValues`

-you may only define up to 10 inputs for a workflow_dispatch event.
+You may only define up to 10 inputs for a workflow_dispatch event.
 Remaining inputs need to be Key=Value pair.

 https://github.community/t/you-may-only-define-up-to-10-inputs-for-a-workflow-dispatch-event/160733